 If you're a first-gen owner who is itching to upgrade, you'll be glad to know that the second-gen ships with a mounting plate which will allow you to mount it where the first-gen model is.
 That means no drilling more holes into your exterior wall, or making new holes in your door frame.

 For new owners, installation is pretty simple: just drill four well-placed holes where you want the doorbell to live, then use the included wall plugs and screws to fix it in place.
-It takes very little time.
+It takes very little time and you get everything you need in the box.

 - Motion Sensing up to 30ft